-Ragan Montgomery is a Partner who has over 18 years experience dealing with disputes.
+Ragan is also the Operational Head of the Disputes Department and has over 20 years experience dealing with disputes.
 She is both an experienced litigation solicitor and a mediator.
 Ragan’s experience enables her to quickly identify where you stand, what your requirements are, what your options are and how best to achieve the outcome you want.
 Ragan understands that not everyone wants to go to court and she is able to advise how best to avoid it.
 If court action is required she can take a tough approach.

 Ragan advises across a full range of disputes but has particular expertise in wills, trusts and inheritance disputes, property and landlord and tenant disputes, together with negligence claims arising out of those areas.

-Ragan is one of only a small number of lawyers who has been appointed as a Member of the Association of Contentious Trusts and Probate Specialists (ACTAPS) and is denoted as an Leading Individual in the legal Directory the Legal 500.
+Ragan is denoted as a Leading Individual in the legal Directory the Legal 500.
 Ragan is an Affiliate Member of STEP, as well as, a member of the STEP Contentious Trusts and Estates Special Interest Group.

 Ragan is a member of the Property Litigation Association and her expertise is recognised by the Leasehold Advisory Service.
 Ragan is a qualified Civil and Commercial Mediator accredited by the ADR Group.